Here's how it works:

 - If you have certain contacts that should always bypass BatchedInbox, see the next question.

 What if I'd just like certain contacts to bypass BatchedInbox?

-If you'd like to have emails from certain people immediately, create a new filter with the from addresses you'd like (separate multiple emails with an uppercase "OR").
+If you'd like to have emails from certain contacts or domains immediately, you can create a new filter with the from addresses or domains you'd like (separate multiple emails/domains with an uppercase "OR").
 On the second step, select "Never send it to Spam".
 Because this filter comes after the BatchedInbox filter you previously created, emails from these contacts will appear immediately in your Inbox.